Houston, We Have Another Problem

 As if space travel was not already filled with enough dangers, a new study out today in the journal PLOS ONE shows that cosmic radiation – which would bombard astronauts on deep space missions to places like Mars – could accelerate the onset of Alzheimer’s disease.

 “Galactic cosmic radiation poses a significant threat to future astronauts,” said M. Kerry O’Banion, M.D., Ph.D., a professor in the University of Rochester Medical Center (URMC) Department of Neurobiology and Anatomy and the senior author of the study.
 “The possibility that radiation exposure in space may give rise to health problems such as cancer has long been recognized.
 However, this study shows for the first time that exposure to radiation levels equivalent to a mission to Mars could produce cognitive problems and speed up changes in the brain that are associated with Alzheimer’s disease.”

-While space is full of radiation, the earth’s magnetic field generally protects the planet and people in low earth orbit from these particles.
+While space is full of radiation, the earth’s magnetic field and atmosphere generally protect the planet and people in low earth orbit from these particles.
 However, once astronauts leave orbit, they are exposed to constant shower of various radioactive particles.
 With appropriate warning, astronauts can be shielded from dangerous radiation associated with solar flares.
 But there are also other forms of cosmic radiation that, for all intents and purposes, cannot be effectively blocked.

 Because this radiation exists in low levels, the longer an astronaut is in deep space, the greater the exposure.
 This is a concern for NASA as the agency is planning manned missions to a distant asteroid in 2021 and to Mars in 2035.
 The round trip to the red planet, in particular, could take as long as three years.